auzick/ZipInfo/README.md

 # ZipInfo
-Zip code data provider for Sitecore.
+Zip code database provider (not a data provider) for Sitecore.
 Automatically loads data from a CSV file into a MongoDB database, and provies a caching layer.

 ## Overview